JeffreyBenjaminBrown/digraphs-with-text/Hash/the-hash-language.md

 the fuel pod #needs petroleum
 ```

 We might want to find everything the spaceship needs.
 Needs is a transitive relationship: if a needs b and b needs c, then a needs c.
-Thus the query `the spaceship #needs /it` is insufficient for these purposes.
-We need to specify a recursive search, starting from `the spaceship`, using the `_ needs _` relationship.
-Here's how:
+Thus the query `the spaceship #needs /it` is insufficient: it will not recognize that the spaceship needs petroleum.

+Here is how to specify a recursive search, starting from `the spaceship`, using the `_ needs _` relationship:

-`/b (/from #needs /to) the spaceship`
+`/branch (/from #needs /to) the spaceship`

 The keywords `/from` and `/to` indicate the direction to travel along the `needs` relationship.
-That relationship connects a thing that needs to a thing that is needed; it can be traversed in two directions, and they mean very different things.
-For recursive search, we must specify that direction.

-Note that the keywords `/from` and `/to` can be used to specify searches involving relationships with more than two members.
+Searches involving relationships with more than two members are specified the same way.
+For instance,

-### Relationship templates can also be in relationships
-As described earlier, when you add `a #needs b` to the graph, the effect is to add (if they don't already exist) `a`, `b`, the relationship `a #needs b`, and the relationship template `_ needs _`.
-That template can itself be in a relationship.
-(Note that when referring to a template, we don't use the `#` symbol.
-We only use that when *using* the relationship to connect things.)

-As an example, adding `(_ needs _) #(is equivalent to) (_ requires _)` would create (if they don't already exist) the "needs" template, the "requires" template, and the "is equivalent to" template, and would use the "is equivalent to" template to relate the other two.
+`/branch (/from #needs /to #on Sunday) the spaceship`

+would return everything that the spaceship needs on Sunday, and

+`/branch (/from #needs /to #on /any) the spaceship`

+would return everything that the spaceship needs at any time.